sunsetkookaburra/map/README.md

 ## Ideas

+* Annotate Control needs to be visual only, except for announcing clicks.
+* Visible modifiers when necessary, but shared still

+- [ ] better touch support
 - [ ] Line styles
   - [ ] Composite lines (like transport maps or simple lane markings)
 - [ ] Layer groups